yvt/Stella2/README.md

 ## Testing

-TCW3 includes a headless backend named `testing` which is provided for testing purposes.
-You need to add a feature flag `tcw3_pal/testing` or `tcw3/testing` to use it:
+TCW3 includes a headless backend named `testing`, which is provided for testing purposes.
+It's disabled by default because of the additional dependencies it introduces.
+Use the feature flag `tcw3/testing` to enable it:

      cargo test --features tcw3/testing